Luckystork/everythingaboutevadus/evadus_master_doc.md

 ### 4.3 UI Features
 * **Drag-and-Drop Capture Cache:** Vertical sidebar history for thumbnails; support for multi-image sending.
 * **Follow-up Input Box:** A dedicated text field at the bottom of the chat to ask the AI follow-up questions about the generated answer.
+* **Anti-Detector Paraphraser Engine:** A dedicated hotkey module that allows the user to instantly rewrite an AI-generated essay or text block to explicitly bypass Turnitin and other academic AI detectors.
 * **Discrete Answer Module:** A tiny, transparent, scrollable box (200x100px) showing *only* final A/B/C/D answers for 2-camera physical room scans.
 * **Markdown Rendering:** Formatted equations, code blocks, and bold text.
 * **Push-to-Talk (PTT) Audio Query:** Bound to a mouse side-button.
 Hold to whisper questions to the AI hands-free.